The Central and Local Government team led by Martin Jones has diverse interests and investigations.

 Public assurance, financial sustainability and performance management regimes for public services.

-- Professor Ileana Steccolini of Newcastle University
+- Professor Ileana Steccolini of Essex University

 - Professor Iris Saliterer of Freiberg University.